 - The only exception is any member of the organising team who check the submissions and votes on the backend to ensure the process runs smoothly.
 They are permitted to enter the competition, however as backend support necessitates they know author identities, they will be disqualified from voting.
-This year, the burden of this knowledge has fallen on Kat.
+In the interest of fairness, their identity will be disclosed when voting begins.

 - No voting for your own story in any category.
 Any self-votes will not be counted and your story will be disqualified.